yapl-language/documentation/src/content/docs/introduction.md

 # Introduction to YAPL

+Have you ever developed a multi-agent system and found yourself juggling prompts in various formats, scattered across different files, with little visibility or consistency?
+This is a common challenge in AI prompt engineering—maintaining clarity and control as complexity grows.

-YAPL (Yet Another Prompt Language) is a template language specifically designed for creating dynamic, maintainable AI prompts.
-It addresses the common challenges in prompt engineering by providing a structured way to build, compose, and reuse prompt components.
+YAPL (Yet Another Prompt Language) is purpose-built to solve these problems.
+It offers a structured, unified approach for creating dynamic, maintainable AI prompts.
+With YAPL, you can organize, compose, and reuse prompt components efficiently, ensuring your workflow remains streamlined and scalable as your projects evolve.

 ## What is YAPL?